Canada's oil sands tiptoe to record output, but keep a lid on spending - NewsBreak

 Canada’s majors all signaled recently, however, that they have no plans to take on big new projects or significant expansions to existing facilities.

-Canadian Natural Resources Ltd (CNQ.TO) (CNRL), Suncor Energy Inc (SU.TO) and Cenovus Energy Inc (CVE.TO) elected instead to increase dividends to take advantage of stronger revenues.
+Canadian Natural Resources Ltd (CNRL), Suncor Energy Inc and Cenovus Energy Inc elected instead to increase dividends to take advantage of stronger revenues.

 Those producers are scheduled to unveil 2022 capital budgets in coming weeks, but will prioritize small expansions and efficiencies to their sites to raise output.